-Various treatments for compression are available for consideration including an Unna’s boot, but it may not be the only effective compression device.
-Another intervention is a compression stocking such as Jobst®, Profore®, etc. These are designed to compress the circulatory structures of the lower leg to help improve blood flow.
+Various treatments for compression are available for consideration including the EXTREMIT-EASE® Compression Garment.
+Compression Garments are designed to compress the circulatory structures of the lower leg to help improve blood flow.
 Think of holding the end of a garden hose in your hand with water running through it.
 The water comes out at a certain pressure until you begin to squeeze or compress your hand around the end.
 As you squeeze it, you will notice that the water begins to shoot out with more force, similar to a spray nozzle.
 You have done nothing to the pressure coming into the hose but have increased the pressure coming out.
 Other uses for compression devices are to control edema or swelling and even to prevent blood clots from settling in the legs.
 Compression devices need to be prescribed as they may not be medically appropriate for use on some patients.

 How do I care for the wound?

-AMERIGEL® Hydrogel Wound Dressing in indicated for venous stasis ulcers as well as other types of wounds.
-Apply AMERIGEL® to your wound along with proper dressing changes twice a day for the first week and then once a day thereafter.
-Cover the wound with a gauze moistened with AMERIGEL® Wound Wash.
+AMERIGEL Hydrogel Wound Dressing in indicated for venous stasis ulcers as well as other types of wounds.
+Apply the wound dressing to your wound along with proper dressing changes twice a day for the first week and then once a day thereafter.
+Cover the wound with a gauze moistened with AMERIGEL Saline Wound Wash.
 Next, place a dry piece of gauze over the wet gauze and secure it in place.